HugoValim/DAF/README.md

 2. numpy
 3. scipy; version=1.4.1
 4. pandas
+5. matplotlib
-5. tqdm
+6. tqdm

 ## Tutorial

-To start using DAF first you need to export the command's path, to do so enter in the clonned directory and execute the init.sh script:
+To start using DAF first you'll need to export the command's path, to do so enter in the clonned directory and execute the init.sh script:
 ```
 source init.sh
 ```